 Flags for opening the device.
-The following values definitions apply:
+The following value definitions apply:

-- CALLBACK_EVENT The dwCallback parameter specifies an event handle. - CALLBACK_FUNCTION The dwCallback parameter specifies a callback procedure address. - CALLBACK_NULL No callback mechanism.
-This represents the default setting. - CALLBACK_THREAD The dwCallback parameter specifies a thread identifier. - CALLBACK_WINDOW The dwCallback parameter specifies a window handle. - WAVE_FORMAT_DIRECT If this flag is specified, the ACM driver does not perform conversions on the audio data. - WAVE_FORMAT_QUERY The function queries the device to determine whether it supports the given format, but it does not open the device. - WAVE_MAPPED The uDeviceID parameter specifies a waveform-audio device to which the wave mapper maps.
+- CALLBACK_EVENT The dwCallback parameter represents an event handle. - CALLBACK_FUNCTION The dwCallback parameter specifies a callback procedure address. - CALLBACK_NULL No callback mechanism.
+This value specifies the default setting. - CALLBACK_THREAD The dwCallback parameter represents a thread identifier. - CALLBACK_WINDOW The dwCallback parameter specifies a window handle. - WAVE_ALLOWSYNC If this flag is specified, a synchronous waveform-audio device can be opened.
+If this flag is not specified while a synchronous driver is opened, the device will fail to open. - WAVE_FORMAT_DIRECT If this flag is specified, the ACM driver does not perform conversions on the audio data. - WAVE_FORMAT_QUERY If this flag is specified, waveOutOpen queries the device to determine whether it supports the given format, but the device does not actually open.

+WAVE_MAPPED - If this flag is specified, the uDeviceID parameter specifies a waveform-audio device to which the wave mapper maps.